Data Quality, Interoperability, and Workflow Errors

 Key Takeaways

-• Data quality means coded and demographic data are accurate, complete, consistent, timely, and supported by documentation.
+• Data quality means coded and demographic data are accurate, complete, consistent, timely, valid, and tied to the correct patient and encounter.

-• Interoperability allows systems to exchange and use health information, but exchanged data still require validation for coding use.
+• Interoperability lets systems exchange and use information (lab interfaces, HIEs, e-prescribing, portals, EHR-to-billing), but exchanged data still require validation before coding.

-• Technology-related errors can affect patient care, coding accuracy, reimbursement, reporting, compliance, and audits.
+• Technology-related errors ripple into patient care, coding accuracy, reimbursement, quality reporting, compliance, and audits; coders escalate patterns through HIM, compliance, revenue integrity, or IT.

 Data Quality and Interoperability

-Health information systems create data used for coding, claims, quality reporting, registries, audits, public health, and patient care.
+Health information systems generate data used for coding, claims, quality reporting, registries, audits, public health, and direct patient care.
 Data quality means the data are accurate, complete, consistent, timely, valid, and connected to the correct patient and encounter.
+AHIMA frames these as data-quality characteristics, and the CCA exam tests whether you can spot when one of them breaks.

 Interoperability is the ability of systems to exchange and use information.
-Examples include lab interfaces, health information exchanges, e-prescribing, patient portals, imaging systems, and EHR-to-billing interfaces.
-Interoperability helps data move, but it does not automatically make every data element codable.
+Examples include lab interfaces, health information exchanges (HIEs), e-prescribing, patient portals, imaging (PACS) feeds, and EHR-to-billing interfaces.
+Interoperability moves data, but movement does not make every received element codable.
+A transferred problem list or external diagnosis still needs validation against authenticated provider documentation before it supports a code on this encounter.

 Common Workflow Errors